-The Great Plains Disaster Response Committee is composed of United Methodists from across Kansas and Nebraska, working together in the Great Plains area and beyond to provide trained teams of caring people to respond when disasters occur.
+Our Disaster Response Committee is comprised of United Methodists from across Kansas and Nebraska, working together in the Great Plains and beyond to provide trained teams of caring people to respond when disasters occur.

 The Great Plains Conference has a Conference Disaster Response Plan for responding to disasters within the geographic bounds of the states of Kansas and Nebraska.
 Every local congregation also is encouraged to develop a Local Church Disaster Response Plan for local emergencies.